 - Purchase more local and organic products

-This project aims to reduce food waste by 20% in three years, and increase the proportion of healthy and sustainable food as part of the overall procurement by at least 10% at CH Niort.
+This project aimed to reduce food waste by 20% in three years, and increase the proportion of healthy and sustainable food as part of the overall procurement by at least 10% at CH Niort

 - Develop a preliminary patient survey about hospital food services

 - Measure the quantity of food wasted post-consumption in both the kitchen and cafeteria

 - Analyse hospital purchases assessing which products can be substituted, to gradually move towards more fresh, local, and organic food